Swatiiiishettyyyy/Nucleotide-website/Postman_Documentation/07_Orders_Module.md

 - Optional address_id (use Address module) if you need to force a different shipping address

 - Creates a Razorpay order for payment
-- Order is created with status "pending_payment"
+- Order is created with status "order_confirmed" (after payment)
 - Cart items are not removed until payment is verified
 - Amount includes delivery charge (50.00)
 - Each order item keeps its own address from the cart; the top-level `address_id` is used as the primary shipping address (defaults to the cart item's address when only one exists)
+- **For couple/family packs with different addresses**: Each order item has its own status tracking, allowing independent tracking per address

 ---